**For the time being, I am not seeing new clients. I will update this as soon as that changes.**

 - Please come freshly showered to your appointment with clean clothes and do not stop by crowded places such as grocery stores, post offices, etc., before your appointment.
 I will also be wearing clean clothes for every session.
 Warm layers are a good idea as the window will be open to assist with ventilation.
 I will also have a hepa air purifier running throughout the day.

-- To reduce the amount of respiratory droplets in the treatment room, we will keep talking to a minimum.
-We will talk about how you are doing, what your goals are for the session, catch up about the past 7 months, etc., via phone / email / or a quick intake out on the porch before we go in.
+- To reduce the amount of respiratory droplets in the treatment room, we will try to keep talking to a minimum.
+We will discuss how you are doing, what your goals are for the session, catch up about the past several months, etc., via phone / email / or a quick intake out on the porch before we go inside.
 Of course during the session, necessary feedback is always welcome.

 - At this time only 90 minute sessions and 60 minute ‘spot treatments’ are available.